CoderFemi/CoderFemi/README.md

 ### About Me

 Hello!
-I'm Femi, a web developer and professional accountant.
-I've been coding since 2019 and I have built several web apps demonstrating my hands-on knowledge of React, Node.js, MongoDB and Express - the MERN stack - as well as Python, Django and the Django Rest Framework.
+I'm Femi, a data analyst and professional accountant.

-Prior to starting out as a developer, I worked for over a decade in finance and accounting.
+Prior to starting out as a data analyst, I worked for over a decade in finance and accounting.
 My past experience with problem-solving, number-crunching and financial analysis on spreadsheets and ERP solution software has been a solid bedrock for me as a techie, enabling me grasp programming concepts easily and apply critical-thinking to solving complex and logical problems with code.

 ### My Resume